-Potash mining in the immediate vicinity of the WIPP Site continues as reported in Appendix DEL of the CCA and Appendix DATA of the CRA.
+Potash mining in the immediate vicinity of the WIPP Site continues as reported in CCA, Appendix DEL and CRA-2004, Appendix DATA.
 Figure 7 shows the location and the extent of the potash mines in the vicinity of the WIPP Site.
 There have been several changes to the companies that operate in the area, most notably, only two potash mining companies remain in operation.
 No plans have been promulgated by either company to sink new shafts or develop new mines.